How Electrical Engineers Use In-Mold Electronics to Integrate Circuits Directly Into Functional Surfaces

 2. Material Selection

-• Base Film: Typically PET or PC, must withstand both thermoforming and injection molding temperatures.
+• Base Film: Typically PET or PC, capable of withstanding thermoforming and injection molding conditions

-• Injection Molding Resin: Typically PC, ABS, or PC/ABS blends compatible with the base film.
+• Injection Molding Resin: Typically PC, ABS, or PC/ABS blends engineered for adhesion to the printed film

 3. Circuit Design with Deformation in Mind